ethpandaops/assertoor/pkg/coordinator/tasks/check_clients_are_healthy/README.md

 - **`minClientCount`**:\
   The minimum number of clients that must match the `clientNamePatterns` and pass the health checks for the task to succeed.
 A value of 0 indicates that all matching clients need to pass the health check.
 Use this to set a threshold for the number of healthy clients required by your test scenario.

+- **`maxUnhealthyCount`**:\
+  Specifies the maximum number of unhealthy clients allowed before the task fails.
+A value of 0 means that any unhealthy client will cause the task to fail, enforcing strict health criteria.

 ### Defaults

 These are the default settings for the `check_clients_are_healthy` task: